Bishad Shindhu

-Bishad Shindhu (Bengali: বিষাদ-সিন্ধু, English: Ocean of Sorrow) is a Bengali epic novel by Mir Mosarraf Hussain, the first modern Bengali Muslim writer and novelist.
-Regarded as a central work of Bengali literature, and Hussain's finest literary achievement, the novel chronicles the lives of Muhammad's grandsons, Hasan and Husayn, and the Battle of Karbala.
+Bishad Shindhu (Bengali: বিষাদ-সিন্ধু, English: Ocean of Sorrow) is a Bengali epic novel by Mir Mosarraf Hussain, the first modern Bengali Shia writer and novelist.
+Regarded as a central work of Bengali literature, and Hussain's finest literary achievement, the novel chronicles the Shia version of the lives of Muhammad's grandsons.
+(Hasan and Husayn), and the Battle of Karbala.